 For the Medical Center's year ended December 31, 2014, the APC for the TCDRS plan for its employees was \$708,827, and the actual contributions were \$708,827.
-For the Medical Center's year ended December 31, 2013, the APC for the TCDRS plan for its employees was \$633,060, and the actual contributions were \$633,060.
-There is no existing net pension obligation.

-The required contributions for 2014 and 2013 were determined based on the results of actuarial valuations as of December 31, 2013 and 2012, using the entry age normal actuarial cost method.
-The actuarial assumptions included (a) an 8.0 percent investment rate of return (net of administrative expenses) and (b) projected salary increase of 4.9 percent and 5.4 percent for 2014 and 2013, respectively.
-Both (a) and (b) included an inflation component of 3.0 percent for both 2014 and 2013 value method.
+The required contributions for 2014 were determined based on the results of actuarial valuations as of December 31, 2013, using the entry age normal actuarial cost method.
+The actuarial assumptions included (a) an 8.0 percent investment rate of return (net of administrative expenses) and (b) projected salary increase of 4.9 percent per year.
+At December 31, 2014, both (a) and (b) included an inflation component of 3.0 percent.
 The actuarial valuation of plan assets was determined using a ten-year smoothed value and a fund value.
 The unfunded actuarial liability is being amortized as a level percentage of payroll on a closed basis.
-The remaining amortization period at both December 31, 2014 and 2013, was 20 years.
+The remaining amortization period at December 31, 2014, was 20 years.